 - Policy may be reviewed or changed by the Board of Trustees at any time.
 Revised policy pages will be supplied to all current staff and board members and shall be clearly labeled as to manual pages being replaced.

 - All staff members, except shelvers, shall be supplied a copy of this manual and should sign two copies of the Employment Acknowledgment Form.
 A copy of the form will be kept in their personnel file.

 - Shelvers shall be supplied a shelver manual, which includes pertinent information from this policy.

 II.
 Employee Professionalism

 The library is a public institution supported by taxation, and therefore, belongs to the people.
 Each customer, whatever his age, sex, race, appearance, social, or intellectual status, should be given prompt, efficient, impartial, and courteous service.
-Staff members in contact with the public should bear in mind that they are immediate representatives of the library and do much to form public opinion regarding the institution.
+Staff members in contact with the public should bear in mind that they are immediate representatives of the library in all instances, including social media, and do much to form public opinion regarding the institution.

 As an employee of the Jackson County Public Library, I will:

 - protect each user’s right to privacy with respect to information sought or received, and materials consulted, borrowed, or acquired.

 - distinguish clearly, in my actions and statements, differences between my personal philosophy and attitudes and those of the library.